Saturday, 25, Apr, 2026

 Headnote :

-The appellant company, having its registered office in Calcutta and its factory and laboratory in the District of 24-Parganas in West Bengal, carried on the business of manufacturing and selling sera, vaccines, biological products and medicines.
-It was registered as a dealer under the Bengal Finance...
+The appellant company, which has its registered office in Calcutta and its factory and laboratory located in the District of 24-Parganas in West Bengal, is engaged in the manufacturing and selling of sera, vaccines, biological products, and medicines.
+It is registered as a dealer under the Bengal Fi...

 Dhirendra Chandra Pal Vs. Associated Bank of Tripura Ltd. [1954] INSC 121 (6 December 1954)